 Generally, there is insufficient knowledge about dwarfism, its causes, complications, challenges and the capabilities of people affected with dwarfism, as well as how society needs to respond.
 This lack of knowledge has driven speculation and superstition about dwarfism, enabling discrimination.

-What is the acceptable way of referring to people with dwarfism?
+What is the acceptable way of referring to people with short stature?

-Some people are happy to be called dwarfs, or little people, some prefer people of short stature.
+Most people prefer people with short stature, but some people are happy to be called dwarfs, or little people.
 However, “midget” is considered offensive by the majority.
 Most of all, people like to be called by their names!

-Can dwarfs be productive in other professions rather than entertainment and comedy?
+Can short statured people be productive in other professions rather than entertainment and comedy?

 People with dwarfism have all sorts of different jobs: teachers, geneticists, therapists, brick layers, lawyers, electricians, gardeners, waiters, doctors, veterinary assistants, kindergarten teachers, as well as actors and entertainers!